Christofer Johnsson: Personal life

 Johnsson used to reside in "Villa Adulruna", south of Stockholm, with his girlfriend Mina Karadzic.
 In 2019, they sold the villa and moved to the island of Gozo, Malta.
 He has been a vegetarian since 1997 and has a child.

 In July 1992, Johnsson's parents' house was set on fire.
 Christofer was on tour and not home at the time of the incident.
 Only one inch of a backdoor was damaged before the fire was put out, but the event was blown up in media and caused many rumours in the metal scene.

 Health problems

-In January 2017, Johnsson revealed he had been suffering from intense pain in the neck and shoulders, and he was diagnosed with two spinal disc herniations (allegedly produced because of years of headbanging), and he was in risk of losing the ability to perform live.
-As a result, the rock opera project was delayed and the band downplayed their sets of songs in concerts to allow Johnsson to perform.
+In January 2017, Johnsson revealed he had been suffering from intense pain in the neck and shoulders, and he was diagnosed with two spinal disc herniations and he was in risk of losing the ability to perform live.
+As a result, the rock musical project "Beloved Antichrist" was delayed and the band downplayed their sets of songs in concerts to allow Johnsson to perform.
 By 8 April, Johnsson announced he had been able to avoid surgery as his condition had improved through physiotherapy and he would resume to perform at festivals by August.